Health visitor: Post-1997

 Under the Blair Ministry, rising case-loads were considered to be affecting the potential quality of interventions in young families.
 As a result, their work was refocused back to young families; the reduced intervention in elderly care has been accompanied by a commensurate rise in admissions of elderly patients to A+E departments and care homes.

 After Sure Start was introduced, to provide general early years support to families, the refocusing on young families lead many health visitors to use Sure Start centres as their base.
 The Healthy Child Programme, published in October 2009, influences the core service available to families, breaking it down into two age groups : firstly the first 5 years, and secondly 5-19 year olds.
 The latter age group are traditionally dealt with by school nurses - a public health nurse embedded within, or frequenting a school - with health visitors handing over responsibility to them, for a child's development and welfare, once the child starts to attend school.

 The 2010 Coalition Government sought to reverse the move towards reducing the scope of health visitors by giving a commitment to recruit more health visitors, to ensure that their caseloads were not negatively impacted.
 The government's reorganisation of the NHS returned responsibility for public health, at a local level, to local councils once again, with national issues and oversight being provided by Public Health England.
 Health visitor services will therefore now be commissioned by local councils, in partnership with clinical commissioning groups.

 Numbers of health visitors

 In 1977 there were 10,623 health visitors in the UK.
 In 2015 there were 12,292 in England and Wales, an increase from 10,046 in 2000.

 In 2000 there were 297 children under 5 per health visitor, a figure which rose to 419 in 2011.

 UK training

 In the early days of statutory health visiting, training in the UK was overseen by the Royal Sanitary Institute, who later evolved into the Royal Society for Public Health.
 Training was later taken over by the government's Ministry of Health, and they are now regulated by the Nursing and Midwifery Council.

-Post-qualification, a 1-year full-time (or equivalent part-time) degree or masters level course.
+Post-qualification, a 1-year full-time (or equivalent part-time) degree or master's level course is required to become a health vistitor.